Q: Where is Spartan Health Sciences University, School Medicine (SHSU) located?

 Q: What is the Comprehensive Exit Examination?

 A: Comprehensive Exit Examination is conducted at the end of the basic sciences and pre-clinical program in St. Lucia.
 Passing score is required and is mandatory to start clinical rotations.
-Since January 2009 Comprehensive Exit Examination will be replaced by National Board Exit Examination (NBME).
+Since January 2009 Comprehensive Exit Examination will be replaced by National Board Medical Examination (NBME) as our exit exam.

-Q: Can I take the test in the New Mexico office?
+Q: A: Can I take the test in New Mexico office?

 A: No. Spartan Health Sciences University is located in St. Lucia, West Indies.
 All the tests are conducted at the school in St. Lucia.